 Council has numerous moral and legal obligations in respect to human rights issues.
 These include specific human rights requirements under the Victorian Charter of Human Rights and Responsibilities, equal opportunity legislation, bullying and harassment requirements, the Local Government Act 1989 and federal legislation.

 Protecting and promoting human rights is identified as a Guiding Principle in the 2019-2023 Council Plan.
 Council's adoption of a Human Rights Policy in June 2015 embeds the organisation's corporate responsibility to respect human rights in all operations.
+Council has also adopted a Child Safe Policy, reflecting our commitment to ensuring that Council is a child safe organisation.

 Further details in relation to human rights are available on the Victorian Equal Opportunity and Human Rights Commission website.